openbiox/UCSCXenaShiny/inst/shinyapp/shiny-doc/citation.md

 If you find any bug or have any feature to request, please report it at GitHub <https://github.com/openbiox/UCSCXenaShiny/issues> or email to me <mailto:w_shixiang@163.com>.

+If you love our work, please give use a star at <https://github.com/openbiox/UCSCXenaShiny>.

 ### Discuss

 To discuss ideas or suggestions, you can contact any of us via information shown in "Developers" page.